dhaef/ecom-sample/README.md

 A few improvements could be styling the product card elements, styling the cart items, and allowing the customer to edit item in the cart.

 This project can be found [here](https://dhaef-react-ecom.herokuapp.com/).
+This will take a few seconds as it is hosted for free on heroku so the app must build.

 ## How to download